 Exhaust Valve Problems

-Bulletin SSM54997 covers warning message and DTC C1A36-01 for the exhaust valve on 2010 to 2012 models with AMK compressor.
+Bulletin SSM54997 covers warning messages and DTC C1A36-01 for the exhaust valve on 2010 to 2012 models with AMK compressor.
 The bulletin also contains most of the electronic suspension codes and information on how they are structured.

 Bulletin LTB00-058 and LM204-002 was issued for 2003-2005 models concerning unwarranted replacement of compressor.
 The bulletin has vital information if you are trying to diagnose the exhaust valve condition of the compressor.
 LTB00-058 also makes the case that the calibration of the electronic suspension module should be checked to see if it has the latest version.